Pittsburgh Pirates at Cincinnati Reds

 |Date & Time||Monday July 29, 2019, 7:10 PM (EDT)|

 Great American Ballpark

-The Pittsburgh Pirates and the Cincinnati Reds meet in game two of their three game NL Central division set from the Great American Ballpark on Sunday afternoon after being rained out on Saturday..
+The Pittsburgh Pirates and the Cincinnati Reds meet in game one of a three game NL Central division set in MLB action from Great American Ballpark on Monday.

 The Pittsburgh Pirates need a win to snap an eight game losing streak after being swept by the Mets over the weekend, losing Sunday’s series finale by a final score of 8-7.
 Bryan Reynolds and Jose Osuna each had a home run and two RBIs while Jacob Stallings went 2 for 4 with a solo home run and Melky Cabrera had a double and an RBI.
 Starling Marte went 2 for 5 while Adam Frazier and Chris Archer each had a base hit as well in the losing effort.
 Archer took the loss, falling to 3-8 on the year after allowing six runs, five earned, on five hits while walking and striking out four apiece.
 Jordan Lyles will start game one and is 5-7 with a 5.36 ERA and 90 strikeouts this season.
 In his career, Lyles is 4-2 with a 4.30 ERA and 40 strikeouts against Cincinnati.